kakts/node/doc/api/http2.md

 * Returns: {boolean}

 Returns `true` if the header identified by `name` is currently set in the outgoing headers.
-Note that the header name matching is case-insensitive.
+The header name matching is case-insensitive.

-Example:

 ```js
 const hasContentType = response.hasHeader('content-type');